bonkmaykrQ/firestar/README.md

 **If you are on Mac OS X you will need an older OS version that is still compatible with 32-bit applications.**

 # Developer Commentary
-## Programmer SOP
-When adding new features to Firestar, the Screw Gravity! team (loosely) follows this procedure:
-1. The developer prototypes the feature, in part or in full, on a Linux system.
-2. After completion, a QEMU/KVM running Windows 10 w/ VC++ 2012 libs and the latest JDK is deployed to test Firestar on.
-3. Code refactoring is done to account for Windows bugs.
-4. The final commit is pushed.

-Try to stick to these conventions:
-- Avoid allowing the user to interact with the main window (MissPiggy.java) while another menu is open that alters any data, and keep this window Always-on-top.
-This is usually done by passing the master JFrame as a parameter to the child and telling it to freeze the parent's JFrame until the user closes that menu.
-- Keep formatting consistent and readable.
-    - `if` statements should have a space separating the conditions and code block.
-    - Use tabs instead of repeat spaces for indentation where possible and keep one indentation per layer, avoid flattening unless appropriate.
-    - Split up long equations and statements into new lines with an operator at the start of the new line.
-    - Divide really long functions into paragraph for certain major steps.

 ## Third Party Code
 Firestar is built on top of the following additional software:
 - *[WINE](https://www.winehq.org/), for running the below applications across platforms.